When to take a cheap flight to Girona

 Gerona (or Girona) is blessed with a warm climate, with hot summers and cool winters.
 The city is at its least crowded in the shoulder seasons of March to May and September to November.
-These very pleasant months are also among the cheaper times to fly.
+These very pleasant months are also among the cheaper times to take flights to Girona.
 The winter months of December to February are the off-peak season, where days are mild but temperatures can reach near to freezing point.
-If you would prefer to explore Gerona in the cool weather, then this can be a great time to look for accomadation and cheap flight deals to Gerona.
+If you would prefer to explore Gerona in the cool weather, then this can be a great time to look for accommodation and cheap flights to Gerona.
 July and August are exceptionally hot, and many local residents leave Gerona for the seaside.
 This may potentially affect what is open in the city, which is something to bear in mind before booking your flight to Gerona.